Tasmania: Sport

-Rugby League Football is also played in the area, with the highest level of football played is in the Tasmanian Rugby League competition.
-The most successful team is the Hobart Tigers, who have won the title three times.
+Australian rules football in Tasmania is the most watched form of football and a Tasmanian team was awarded a license to enter the Australian Football League (AFL) in 2028 to be based out of a new Macquarie Point Stadium.
+AFL matches have been played since 2001 at Aurora Stadium in Launceston and Bellerive Oval in Hobart.
+Local leagues include the North West Football League and Tasmanian State League.

+Soccer in Tasmania is the most participated football code and there is an active Tasmanian A-League bid.
+The existing statewide league is the NPL Tasmania.

 Rugby Union is also played in Tasmania and is governed by the Tasmanian Rugby Union.
 Ten clubs take part in the statewide Tasmanian Rugby Competition.

-Association Football (soccer) is played throughout the state, including a proposed Tasmanian A-League Club and an existing statewide league called the NPL Tasmania.

 Tasmania hosts the professional Moorilla International tennis tournament as part of the lead up to the Australian Open and is played at the Hobart International Tennis Centre, Hobart.

 The Sydney to Hobart Yacht Race is an annual event starting in Sydney, NSW, on Boxing Day and finishing in Hobart, Tasmania.
 It is widely considered to be one of the most difficult yacht races in the world.

-In basketball, Tasmania was first represented in the National Basketball League (NBL) by the Hobart Devils, although the team folded in 1996.
-However, a new National Basketball League team based in both Launceston and Hobart, the Tasmania JackJumpers entered the league in the 2021–22 season, reaching the finals in their debut season and finishing runners up.
+In basketball, Tasmania has previously been represented in the National Basketball League (NBL) by Launceston Casino City (1980–1982), the Devonport Warriors (1983–1984), and the Hobart Devils (1983–1996).
+Since the 2021–22 NBL season, Tasmania has been represented by the Tasmania JackJumpers, a state-wide franchise which plays its home games in both Hobart and Launceston.
+The JackJumpers secured their maiden NBL championship in the 2023–24 season, marking Tasmania's first NBL title since Launceston Casino City in 1981.

 Cuisine

-Tasmanian Aboriginals had a diverse diet, including native currants, pigface, and native plums, and a wide range of birds and kangaroos.
+Tasmanian Aboriginal people had a diverse diet, including native currants, pigface, and native plums, and a wide range of birds and kangaroos.
 Seafood has always been a significant part of the Tasmanian diet, including its wide range of shellfish, which are still commercially farmed such as crayfish, orange roughy, salmon and oysters.
 Seal meat also formed a significant part of the Aboriginal diet.